 Introduction

-1. the spatial information, such as the coordinates of the points contained in the unitcell;
+1. The spatial information, such as the coordinates of the points contained in the unitcell;

-2. the internal degrees of freedom, such as the local algebra acting on the local Hilbert space at each point;
+2. The internal degrees of freedom, such as the local algebra acting on the local Hilbert space at each point;

-3. the couplings among different degrees of freedom, such as the terms present in the Hamiltonian.
+3. The couplings among different degrees of freedom, such as the terms present in the Hamiltonian.

 using QuantumLattices